 BSPWM, DWM, and i3.
 In

-order to start these window managers, add a line to
+order to start your chosen window manager, add the following

 :